nextcryptodeal/abhinavcrypto/README.md

 since base app is now more trading-focused, it may be smarter to concentrate your content efforts on x.

 stay active on base chain
+use the chain. bridge funds. trade. interact with dapps.